bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 ---

-## Apache Kafka and Data Processing
+## Apache Kafka and data processing

 Quick is based on Apache Kafka.
 It organizes and stores event streams in topics.